 What is a “zero-waste lunch”?

 A zero-waste lunch is a healthy lunch packed in a reusable container.
-Putting a sunbutter and jelly sandwich into a reusable container, for example, creates less waste than putting it into a baggie that will be thrown away.
+For example, putting a sunbutter and jelly sandwich into a reusable container creates less waste than putting it into a baggie that will be thrown away.
 Another example is packing whole fruit instead of prepackaged fruit slices.
 A reusable plastic or metal water bottle creates less waste than a single-use juice box or pouch.
 Please note that whatever is left over after the meal is over (food scraps, wrappings, other trash) will be returned to the lunch bag.
 Also please note that we are a nut-free camp; do not send any nuts or nut butters/products to camp.

 Do I have to bring a backpack?